dannyb1983/AddressBook/README.md

 - Considering none of my state was going to be needed past 3 component levels, the simple choice of prop drilling solved many of my issues without the time consuming overhead.
 This was the clear choice when building my app.

-## State Management Conclusion
+## Conclusion

-As a principal, I
-I considered the size and potential structure of this Address Book app.
+I considerd the size and potential structure of this Address Book app.
 I considered the fact that the app has no backend (besides the `randomuser.me` endpoint) or database to connect to.
-Given the features that I planned on building out, I didn't see a significant need for a global state management.
-In this case I felt that prop drilling would be the most appropriate and mature choice.
+I didn't see a significant need for a global state management.
+So in this case, I decided that ```prop drilling``` would be the most appropriate and mature choice.
+I provided surface level coverage for my components with ```jest``` and ```react-testing-library```.
+Beyond the component logic, I also leveraged the react-bootstrap component library for responsive elements and ```mobile friendly``` design.
+With a handful of features I deemed required like a ```search``` and ```sort```, I finished development and pushed to source control.

 # Features